 - Add the dry ingredients and mix on low until just combined.
 Don’t over mix–just incorporate the ingredients!
-Now stir in the milk chocolate chips or chunks.
+Now stir in the chocolate chips or chunks.

 - I like to make BIG peanut butter chocolate chip cookies!
 I use about 3 tablespoons of dough per cookie.
 Roll the cookies in sugar before baking so they’re well coated.
 This gives them a sweet and pretty finish!